 Green Lane Men’s Hostel

-Our lovely community engagement worker, Shelly from Tesco Park Road will be kindly supporting the tournament with fresh fruit and juices.
+Our lovely community engagement workers, Shelly from Tesco Park Road and Lorraine from Asda, will be kindly supporting the tournament with fresh fruit and juices.

 The teams arrived in high spirits as always and the day went fantastically well.
 Jess & Bucko were chosen to be interviewed and tell their stories, again they done LHFC proud they were terrific, giving heartfelt background accounts of what brought them to LHFC and where they in their life journeys now.

 John Bishop was brilliant he cheered the teams on and stayed all afternoon chatting and posing for selfies with the teams.
 He had lunch with the teams and enjoyed one of our Veggie burgers from The Back Kitchen.
-I think the crew were pleasantly surprised to discover we catered for everyone as much as possible and loved the fact we also had soya milk.
+The crew were pleasantly surprised to discover we catered for everyone, and even provided soya milk for those who have lactose intolerance.

-John AKA The Bish as the lads call him even made time to give lengthy interviews to our Liverpool John Moore’s University students who needed to do a study of our match days to measure community engagement and fitness levels focussing on improved mental health and wellbeing for participants in group physical activity and in our case football in particular.
+John AKA The Bish, as the lads call him, even made time to give lengthy interviews to our Liverpool John Moore’s University students.
+They were studying the impact of community engagement and fitness levels with particular focus on men’s mental health.

 The day ended with everyone on a natural high, one of the teams support workers from Tranmere Rovers Mental Health team called me later to say that one of his team couldn’t take the smile off his face.

-Everyone had a great day, Sport Relief was aired and our CEO Finno was on first highlighting what why and how LHFC engages and supports some of the most vulnerable people in our great City.
+Finally, Sport Relief was aired and our CEO John was on first highlighting the work of LHFC.
+John talked about how the club engages and supports some of the most vulnerable people in our great City.

-The feedback we got, and the publicity was phenomenal, and hopefully will enable us to do more and reach more people.
+The publicity and feedback was phenomenal, and hopefully will enable us to do more and reach more people.
+The visit was a perfect warm up to the start of our league.

 Our ambassador Chris Foy made a special appearance at our first match day of the season!
 Therefore, our CEO John Finnigan couldn't wait to catch up with him about the organisation! #morethanjustfootball